 If you or someone you know has been arrested or invited to the police station for a voluntary interview under caution, it is important to contact us immediately for advice.

-Everyone is entitled to free legal advice while at the police station, so there are only benefits to seeking our assistance.
+Everyone is entitled to free legal advice at the police station, so you can only benefit from seeking our assistance.

 Anything you say or do at the police station can be used against you later on, either during a decision about whether to charge you with an offence or as evidence during trial.
 Having the support of a specialist police station representative can ensure that you do not say or do anything to make the situation worse.
 In fact, in many cases, we are even able to halt the investigation at the police station stage, saving you from the stress of going through further criminal investigation and prosecution.

-So, ask to call Bird & Co Solicitors in Grantham and one of our specially trained police station representatives can provide assistance.
+So, ask to call Bird & Co Solicitors in Grantham and one of our specially trained police station representatives will provide assistance.

 What does being concerned in the supply of drugs mean?